PaulSebi/snerr/README.md

 ex. the front end guy can decode `SN401NF` as `User Not Found` by simply tweaking the config.

+> Do not forget to create a `snerrfile.json` file in the root directory of your application.
+Please follow the format for the config strictly; you can alternatively choose to copy the file from `node_modules/snerr/snerrfile.json

 ## Docs

 **snerr** exposes two methods: